Abbildungen der Seite

 the Wal

-Notwithstanding this general Corruption of (3) the Doctrine and Depravation of Manners, God, The Dif who never left himself without Witnefs, had re- ferfion of served to himself fome Remnant, who had not denfes. bowed the Knee to the Image of Baal; I mean the Albigenfes and Waldenfes, who having been forced out of their Native Countries by cruel Perfecutions, difperfed themfelves in feveral Countries of Europe, as France, Flanders, England, Germany, Bohemia, Italy, &c.
-And, as they had perfevered in the Doctrine of Chrift, fince the Apoftolical Times, without any Mixture, at leaft, in the most effential Points, fo their Difperfion helped not a little to the Revealing of the Myftery of Iniquity, and to the weaning the C People
+Notwithstanding this general Corruption of (3) the Doctrine and Depravation of Manners, God, The Dif who never left himself without Witnefs, had re- ferfion of ferved to himself some Remnant, who had not denfes. bowed the Knee to the Image of Baal; I mean the Albigenfes and Waldenfes, who having been forced out of their Native Countries by cruel Perfecutions, difperfed themfelves in feveral Countries of Europe, as France, Flanders, England, Germany, Bohemia, Italy, &c.
+And, as they had perfevered in the Doctrine of Chrift, fince the Apoftolical Times, without any Mixture, at least, in the most effential Points, fo their Difperfion helped not a little to the Revealing of the Myftery of Iniquity, and to the weaning the N°.
+I.

 Francis I. People of their old Superftitions.
 See more of this in our Preface.